-I’ve been reading, writing, and dreaming about words and the worlds they create since I tried to write some very bad stories as a child.
+I’ve been reading, writing, and dreaming about words and the worlds they create since I tried to write some very mediocre fiction as a teen.

 Since then, I’ve tried my hand at poetry, wrote countless academic papers, and now am working on a book provisionally titled, Finding Holy in the Suburbs (InterVarsity Press, 2018).